SteelCompendium/data-md-dse/Bestiary/Gnoll Mage-Gorger.md

   effects:
   - name: Effect
-    effect: 'The target has a bane on their next resistance roll until the start of the mage-gorger’s next turn. '
+    effect: 'The target has a bane on their next resistance roll until the start of the mage-gorger''s next turn. '

 ```